-Pros and Cons of Combining
+Pros and Cons of Combining Trusts

-People set up trusts to ensure their money is managed wisely, provide for their children's futures and take advantage of tax savings.
+People set up trusts to ensure that their money is managed wisely, to provide for their children's futures and to take advantage of tax savings, among other reasons.
 Combining trusts can offer tax advantages and aid in management of the funds, accomplishing the grantors' goals.
-However, if the trust terms are too different, combining may be difficult.
+But if the trust terms are too different, combining may be difficult.

 What Combining Involves

-Spouses who each have a trust with the same beneficiaries -- normally, each other or their children -- should usually combine their trusts, as Karen Ann Rolcik says in "The Living Trust Kit."
+Spouses who each have a trust with the same beneficiaries – normally, each other or their children – might find it beneficial to combine their trusts.
 Trusts with similar terms and the same beneficiaries are easier to combine.
-However, the funds from different trusts intended for different beneficiaries can be designated to different beneficiaries even though the trusts are managed as one.
+But funds from different trusts that are intended for different beneficiaries can be designated to different beneficiaries even though the trusts are managed as one.

-A trustee who combines trusts must be extremely conscientious about record keeping.
-Otherwise, he could be accused of stealing money or distributing it improperly.
-A skilled trustee with excellent accounting skills might feel the benefits of combining trusts far outweigh this risk, however.
+Trusts present a number of pros and cons for those who create them.
+A trustee who combines trusts must be extremely conscientious about record-keeping.
+Otherwise, they could be accused of stealing money or distributing it improperly.
+A skilled trustee with excellent accounting skills might feel that the benefits of combining trusts far outweigh this risk, however.

 Melanie J. Martin specializes in environmental issues and sustainable living.
 Her work has appeared in venues such as the Environmental News Network, "Ocean" magazine and "GREEN Retailer."
 Martin holds a Master of Arts in English.